redFrik/udk18-Discrete_Structures/udk171026/README.md

     \amp, Pseq([1, 1, 0.25, 0, 0.5], inf),  //5 in total - gives five amplitudes against four frequencies
 )).play;
 )

+//because there is 4 frequencies and 5 amplitudes, the total cycle will start over and repeate every 20th beat (4.lcm(5))

 (
 Pdef(\ping1, PmonoArtic(\avping,